-Eligibility requirements for unemployment benefits in Oregon
+Eligibility Requirements for Unemployment Benefits in Oregon

 To maintain eligibility for EDD, the former worker is required to report that he or she is not available for work when any condition exists that could prevent them from working.
 This includes, but is not limited to travel, illness, hospitalization, incarceration, school attendance, and the loss of childcare or transportation.

-If a petitioner has applied for unemployment insurance benefits and has left the area of his or her permanent residence, he or she must: look for work in the other area, keep track of the work searching activities, and be able, ready and willing to take a job in the new area.
+If a petitioner has applied for unemployment insurance benefits and has left the area of his or her permanent residence, he or she must: look for work in the other area, keep track of the work-searching activities, and be able, ready and willing to take a job in the new area.
 Under limited circumstances, the applicant claiming benefits for unemployment may receive aid while attending school.

 His or her focus should be on employers who hire persons with their experience, training and skills.
 Unemployment insurance applicants must complete at least five work-seeking activities for each week he or she claims benefits.
 These activities include, but are not limited to:

 - Attending job placement meetings sponsored by WorkSource Oregon

-• Participating in a job club or networking group dedicated to job placement
+- Participating in a job club or networking group dedicated to job placement

-• Updating their resume
+- Updating their resume

-• Reviewing job placement websites or newspapers without responding to a job posting
+- Reviewing job placement websites or newspapers without responding to a job posting

-• Making direct contact with an employer
+- Making direct contact with an employer

 Qualifications for unemployment in OR also require that two out of the five required work-seeking activities for the former employee be direct contact with an employer.
 This means contacting the potential employer in person, by phone, by mail, or electronically to inquire about and/or apply for a job opening.

 First of all, if a petitioner is temporarily laid off and has a definite date to return to full-time work for his or her regular employer within four weeks from the last day of work, he or she does not have to register with WorkSource.
 The second exception states that if an OR unemployment insurance recipient is affiliated with a union that does not allow he or she to seek work on his or her own, the claimant must obtain all work from the union hiring hall, in addition to being on the union’s referral list.

 Monetary requirement for unemployment in Oregon

 Still asking “Who qualifies for unemployment in Oregon?”
-In addition to the above sated, an unemployment insurance coverage applicant must have earned at least $1,000 in wages from employers subject to Unemployment Insurance law and have total base year wages that equal or exceed one and one-half times the wages paid in the highest calendar quarter of the base year.
+In addition to the above stated, an unemployment insurance coverage applicant must have earned at least $1,000 in wages from employers subject to Unemployment Insurance law and have total base year wages that equal or exceed one and one-half times the wages paid in the highest calendar quarter of the base year.